nymtech/docs/content/run-nym-nodes/troubleshooting.md

 Credits to [ststefa](https://github.com/ststefa) for writing this file.

 Create a file with nano and copy there following.
-**IMPORTANT:** You need to write there your node id which you set up in the config earlier, else it won't work!
+**IMPORTANT:** You need to write there your node id which you set up in the init/config earlier, else it won't work!
 At line ExecStart, rewrite the --id SOMENAME with exactly the same name as you used for the config.

 ``` sudo nano /etc/systemd/system/nym-mixnode.service ```